mstksg/inCode/copy/entries/uncertainty.md

 ~~~

 Yikes.
 All that ugly and complicated numerical code that the typechecker can't
-verify.
+help us with (and, honestly, I'm not very confident in the results myself!).
 Those are runtime bugs just waiting to happen.
-How do we even *know*
+How do we even *know* that we
-that we calculated the right derivatives, and implemented the formula
+calculated the right derivatives, and implemented the formula correctly?
-correctly?

 What if we could reduce this boilerplate?
 What if we could somehow
 analytically compute derivatives for functions instead of computing them